Text Link

 8. Shop during off-peak time

-A crowded grocery store may be particularly triggering for someone in eating disorder recovery because of the potential exposure to stigmatizing or harmful commentary from other shoppers or store employees who may not realize what they’re saying.
-Going to the grocery store during less popular times may limit your exposure to unnecessary triggers.
+A crowded grocery store may be particularly triggering for someone in eating disorder recovery because of the overwhelming feelings of being in a busy place and the potential exposure to stigmatizing or harmful commentary from other shoppers.

 9. Order groceries online

-At Within Health, a virtual eating disorder treatment program, we offer meal support in many capacities, depending on your needs, situation, and level of comfort.
+At Within, we offer meal support in many capacities, depending on your needs, situation, and comfort level.
 Meal support can include several options, all accessible through the app, including:

 • Providing a Care Partner to go shopping with you